DerAlbertLive/BrowserDeflector/readme.md

 If you have still use Websites which only runs in IE 11 for reasons, then this might be a tool for you.

+### Linces

+The Programm Icon is derived from https://svgsilh.com/image/773215.html